 Basil is Chief Executive Officer and Director of UK Power Networks, owned by the CK Group.
 Prior to taking up the appointment at UK Power Networks, Basil was the CEO of Northern Gas Networks from 2005, also owned by the CK Group.
 Basil holds a degree in Economics from the University of Adelaide and is a Fellow Certified Practicing Accountant.
 He is a Life Member of Football Australia and former Member of the Executive Committee of FIFA.
 He received the Australian Sports Medal in 2000 and in 2003 became a Member of the Order of Australia (AM), for services to sport.

-Phil is Chief Executive of Western Power Distribution (WPD), a role he has held since November 2018.
-He joined WPD in 1992 following experience in the aerospace industry.
-With a degree in engineering and business, he has served in a variety of leadership roles within WPD.
-He has led the team responsible for the overall delivery of WPD’s ‘Well Justified Business Plan’ to Ofgem as part of the RIIO-ED1 process, and in July 2013, he was appointed to the Board of WPD as Operations Director.
+Phil is Presedent of National Grid Electricity Distribution, a role he has held since November 2018.
+He joined Western Power Distribution (now National Grid Electricity Distribution) in 1992 following experience in the aerospace industry.
+With a degree in engineering and business, he has served in a variety of leadership roles within the company.
+He has led the team responsible for the overall delivery of the organisation's ‘Well Justified Business Plan’ to Ofgem as part of the RIIO-ED1 process, and in July 2013, he was appointed to the Board as Operations Director.